kcarnold/cs344/content/units/05learning/_index.md

 - Describe and compute cross-entropy loss
 - Explain the purpose and mathematical properties of the softmax operation.
 - Explain the role of nonlinearities in a neural network (e.g., why they are used between linear layers)
-- Implement a logistic regression model using basic numerical computing primitives
+- Implement a multi-layer neural network using basic numerical computing primitives

 <!-- - Activities
 	- some variation on Learning Proportions lab? ^^bandit learning^^: how likely is each arm to give a payout? -->